| Why do casinos make money?

 situation.
 Where has the normal D'Alembert will

 be good in streaks of win and lose.
+Either way, this

 is not a system but a ritual.
 If it makes you